bbeeken/AIPoweredHelpDesk/docs/FRONTEND_CHANGELOG.md

 ## [2025-07-23] Service worker tweaks
 - Removed duplicate service worker registration scripts from HTML pages.
 - Cached `manifest.json` for offline support.

+## [2025-07-24] AI reply suggestions
+- Typing `/ai` followed by a prompt in `chat.html` now fetches suggested replies from the server.
+- Suggestions appear as buttons that insert the text into the input when clicked.